Skip Navigation

 Annotation: This fact sheet provides information about oral health disparities among students in third grade, middle school, and high school in North Dakota.
 Charts present data on tooth decay rates by race and National School Lunch Program status, dental visits in the past 12 months by race, and number of cavities by race.
 Recommendations for preventing tooth decay and improving oral health among children and adolescents from minority groups and among those from families with low incomes are included.

-Keywords: Adolescents, American Indians, Children, Dental care, Dental sealants, Fluorides, Health care disparities, Health disparities, Health status, Low income groups, Minority groups, North Dakota, Oral health, Population surveillance, Preventive health services, Screening, State surveys, Statistical data, Students
+Keywords: Adolescents, American Indians, Children, Dental sealants, Fluorides, Health care disparities, Health disparities, Health status, Low income groups, Minority groups, North Dakota, Oral health, Oral health care, Population surveillance, Preventive health services, Screening, State surveys, Statistical data, Students

 [U.S. Maternal and Child Health Bureau].
 2016.
 Resource guide for states and communities caring for infants and children affected by Zika (upd.).
 [Rockville, MD: U.S. Maternal and Child Health Bureau], 18 pp. (Latest update 10/21/2016; document doesn't cite author/publisher; received via AMCHP's Emerging Issues Committee.
 (JMB))